king-kostis/anime-blog/README.md

 ## Setup & Installation
 > [!NOTE]
-> - You’ll need two Gmail accounts, preferrably of your own, to enable the email feature.
+> - You’ll need a Gmail account, to enable the email feature.
-> - One will act as the sender, and the other will receive messages.
-> - You’ll also need to generate a Google App Password for the sender account.
+> - You’ll also need to generate a Google App Password for the account.
 > - For more info or a guide on google app passswords you can check [here](https://support.google.com/mail/answer/185833?hl=en).
 <br>

 ## Google App Password Setup
 - Generate your google app password [here](https://myaccount.google.com/apppasswords).
 - Set your gmail account as <em>MAIL_USERNAME</em> and the generated password as <em>MAIL_PASSWORD</em> as environment variables.
-- Set your personal email (the one you want to receive messages with) as <em>MAIL_RECEIVE</em>

 > I chose this setup to avoid the complexity of OAUTH authentication since this is a simple web app.
 > So with these steps done you can now proceed with the installation.